 If the faculty evaluation committee determines that a student has not successfully completed this portion of the Portfolio, they as a group are responsible to give detailed and specific feedback to the student regarding their suggestions and concerns.
 The student may then reschedule another presentation on either the same or a different topic no sooner than the following trimester.
-Students may re-present a maximum of 2 times after their initial offering.
-Students who do not successfully complete this requirement after a maximum of 3 attempts may not continue in the program.
+Students may re-present a maximum of 2 times after their after a maximum of 3 attempts may not continue in the program.